 The Assumption Reinsurance Depopulation Program is, with notable exceptions, modeled after take-out programs in Florida and Louisiana.
-Interested carriers are reviewed by TDI and identify the TWIA policies they would like to assume.
-Agents review and approve or reject any offers from the carriers, and policyholders can choose to remain with TWIA.
-If policyholders do not take action to remain with the Association within a six-month period, their policy will automatically be assumed by (or transferred to) the participating carrier.
+Interested carriers must be reviewed by TDI and TWIA to identify the policies they would like to assume.
+Agents review and approve or reject any offers from the carriers.
+Policyholders who receive offers must take action to remain with the Association within a six-month period or have their policy automatically assumed by the carrier.